rzywczak/president-tank-app/README.md

 - 'npm i'
 2. Client folder - create an .env file in the root folder and add
 - 'VITE_APP_API_URL=http://localhost:5000/api'
-3. Server folder - create a dev.env file in the config folder and add
+3. Server folder -  create an dev.env file in the root folder and add
 - 'PORT=5000'
 - 'MONGODB_URL= link to mongodb connection'
 - 'JWT_SECRET=secretkey'